-When considering positioning objects in an exhibition (e.g., artwork, artifact, graphic, prop), it is very important to pay careful attention to how objects are displayed within cases, how labels are used, how lighting is designed, and how the information is delivered [23].
-Artworks are usually hung on the walls of the museum or gallery in height that usually suits adults eye level.
-However, we suggest that they should be viewed by people who use wheelchairs as well as those that are standing, be they short or tall.
-Therefore, they should be designed following the ADA Standards, Smithsonian Guidelines for Accessible Design and other accessibility guides, that were analyzed to identify the basic concepts and requirements for universal design [14] [23].
-More specifically, there is a need to take into consideration Item's Height from Ground: the distance between the ground and the item's centroid, i.e., how high the item is placed on the wall.
-Following specific guidelines pertaining to item visual accessibility, small items (to center line) should be placed at no higher than 1015 mm (40 in.) above the floor.
+When considering positioning objects in an exhibition (e.g., artifact, graphic, prop), it is very important to pay careful attention to how objects are displayed with-in cases, how labels are used, how lighting is designed, and how the information is delivered [23].
+Items are usually displayed within cases, either free-standing or wall-hung.
+Those cases should be allowed to be viewed by people who use wheelchairs as well as those that are standing, be they short or tall.
+Therefore, they should be designed following the ADA Standards, Smithsonian Guidelines for Accessible Design and other accessibility guides, that were analyzed to identify the basic concepts and requirements for universal design [14, 23].
+More specifically, there is need to take into consideration two main features [14]:

+- 1. Item's Height from Ground: the distance between the ground and the item's centroid, i.e., how high the item is placed on the wall.
+Following specific guidelines pertaining to item visual accessibility, small items (to center line) should be placed at no higher than 1015 mm (40 in.) above the floor. - 2.
+The Top of Viewing Surface: the distance between the ground and the top of the display case.
+Following specific guidelines pertaining to item visual accessibility, the top of a case should be constructed at a maximum of 915 mm (36 in.) above the finished floor for items that are mounted flat on a pedestal or deck.